WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/trademarks.md

 # Trademarks

+[info] **Highlight:** Follow the trademark, licensing, and citation guidelines provided by the owners of the respective marks. [/info]

 For trademark marking or attribution in documentation, follow the trademark, licensing, and citation guidelines provided by the owners of the respective marks.
 Categories include registered trademarks (®), trademarks (™), registered service marks (®), and service marks (SM).

 For additional information about WordPress trademarks, see the [Trademark Policy for WordPress](https://wordpressfoundation.org/trademark-policy/).